 Ben and Selena took out a policy with an insurer to cover wedding cancellation costs

-If you want to talk informally about a complaint you’ve received, you can speak to our technical desk.
-Our technical desk can give general information on how the ombudsman might look at a particular complaint.
+If you want to talk informally about a complaint you’ve received, you can speak to our Business Support Hub.
+Our Business Support Hub can give general information on how the ombudsman might look at a particular complaint.
 We also offer guidance on our rules and how we work.

 Information for consumers